bricolo/youtube-dl_WebUI/README.md

 run `download.py` to start downloading

 ## ToDo
--implement a paralelisation (downloader run every x min while server runningi, that mean a lock) -Remove the bash download script to a python download script (quite done)(add logfile and user backend) -Add some option (conversion or not)
+* implement a paralelisation (downloader run every x min while server runningi, that mean a lock)
+* Remove the bash download script to a python download script (quite done)(add logfile and user backend)
+* Add some option (conversion or not)
--Add a config file and permit to edit config in ui -Make look better the web ui
+* Add a config file and permit to edit config in ui
+* Make look better the web ui
--Make security better
+* Make security better

 ##License
 This progam is under the GnuGPL license